 What if the DWP refuse to accept that a Full service claimant can give explicit consent?

-If the DWP are allowed to refuse to accept explicit consent - they can do this where they believe the consent was given under duress, or where the information being requested is not in line with the information needed to assist the claimant with the issue the consent was given for.
+The DWP are allowed to refuse to accept explicit consent - they can do this where they believe the consent was given under duress, or where the information being requested is not in line with the information needed to assist the claimant with the issue for which the consent was given.

 If the DWP refuse to accept explicit consent then ask to speak to a supervisor and quote from the letter

 Neil Couling, Director General of the Universal Credit Program sent to 'The Welfare Advice Sector' on 20th January 2017, in which he confirmed that 'explicit consent' can be used for Full service UC claimants - as they should be allowed to 'invite' third parties to support them.